pjanec/dirigent/docs/SharedConfig.md

 #### KillAll definitions

-This optional section list the action taken when a KillAll command is issued.
+This optional section lists the action taken when a [KillAll](CLI.md#KillAll) command is issued, in addition to killing all running apps and plans.

 ##### `<KillAll/>` element